aleksandar-cakic/Mastermind/README.md

 ## Setup
 - **Clone/pull repo**
 - `npm install`
-- `npm start-watch` for the server
+- `npm start-watch` for the server and database
 - `npm run bundle` (in a separate terminal) for webpack/react/index.html
 - Navigate to `http://localhost:3000` in browser